 How Long Does Oxycodone Stay in Your System?

-- In your blood, oxycodone within 15 to 30 minutes of dosage and can be detected for about 1 day.
+- Blood: Oxycodone can be detected within 15 to 30 minutes of use and can be detected for about one day.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700